jonathondilworth/detailed-plutus-lecture-notes/README.md

 *In Progress*

-2. Tidy up repo.
-3. Update HTML files.
-4. Update PDF files.
-5. Scan and upload annotated papers from IOHK.
-6. Catch up to Lecture four ASAP.
+1. Catch up to and finish Lecture Seven ASAP.